llvm/llvm-project/llvm/docs/LangRef.rst

 instructions (loads, stores, memory-accessing calls, etc.) that carry ``noalias`` metadata can specifically be specified not to alias with some other collection of memory access instructions that carry ``alias.scope`` metadata.
-If accesses from different collections alias, the behaivor is undefined.
+If accesses from different collections alias, the behavior is undefined.
 Each type of metadata specifies a list of scopes where each scope has an id and a domain.

 When evaluating an aliasing query, if for some domain, the set